Trial division: Speed

 In both cases, the required time grows exponentially with the digits of the number.

 Even so, this is a quite satisfactory method, considering that even the best-known algorithms have exponential time growth.
 For a chosen uniformly at random from integers of a given length, there is a 50% chance that 2 is a factor of a and a 33% chance that 3 is a factor of a, and so on.
 It can be shown that 88% of all positive integers have a factor under 100 and that 92% have a factor under 1000.
 Thus, when confronted by an arbitrary large a, it is worthwhile to check for divisibility by the small primes, since for $a = 1000$, in base-2 $n=10$.

 However, many-digit numbers that do not have factors in the small primes can require days or months to factor with trial division.
 In such cases other methods are used such as the quadratic sieve and the general number field sieve (GNFS).
 Because these methods also have superpolynomial time growth a practical limit of n digits is reached very quickly.
 For this reason, in public key cryptography, values for a are chosen to have large prime factors of similar size so that they cannot be factored by any publicly known method in a useful time period on any available computer system or computer cluster such as supercomputers and computer grids.
-The largest cryptography-grade number that has been factored is RSA-250, a 250-digit number, using the GNFS and resources of several supercomputers.
-The running time was 2700 core years.
+The largest cryptography-grade number that has been factored is RSA-260, a 260-digit number, factored in September 2026 using a GPU-accelerated implementation of the general number field sieve.